A case of cough, wasting and lymphadenopathy

 Four clinically relevant and different types of KS have been identified:

-1. Classical or sporadic KS, originally described as an indolent tumor in the extremities of elderly males of eastern and Mediterranean Europe.
+1. Classical or sporadic KS, originally described as an indolent tumour in the extremities of elderly males of eastern and Mediterranean Europe and it’s not associated with a risk of secondary cancer or an increased mortality rate.
+It’s most often characterized by isolated cutaneous lesions of the lower limbs (without visceral involvement).

-2. Endemic KS, predominant in eastern and central sub-Saharan Africa before the AIDS epidemic and clinically similar to Classical KS, but also seen in a more fulminant and fatal form in children.
+2. Endemic KS, predominant in eastern and central subSaharan Africa before the AIDS epidemic and clinically similar to Classical KS, however, lymph node involvement is more frequent and requires systemic treatments as opposed to the classical form and is more fulminant and fatal form in children.

-3. AIDS associated KS, the most frequent tumor of HIV-I infection and the most aggressive and rapidly growing form of KS, with early dissemination to the skin and viscera.
+3. AIDS associated KS, the most frequent cancer associated with HIV and the most aggressive and rapidly growing form of KS, with early dissemination to the skin and viscera.
+In recent times its mortality has been dramatically reduced by combined antiretroviral therapy (cART).

 In spite of the clear clinical differences, all forms of KS are associated with human herpes virus type 8 (HHV-8) also known as Kaposi sarcoma-associated herpesvirus (KSHV).
-Other diseases associated with KSHV include primary effusion lymphoma or body-cavity-based-lymphoma (PEL/BCBL) found in AIDS patients and Multicentric Castleman’s disease (not discussed here).
+Other diseases associated with KSHV include primary effusion lymphoma or body-cavity-based-lymphoma (PEL/BCBL) found in AIDS patients, Multicentric Castleman’s disease (not discussed here) and lymphedema of the lower extremities, that leads to occlusion of the lymphatic vascular lumen (Dauguet et al., 2023).

 Signs and symptoms of Kaposi Sarcoma

 Lesions in KS may involve the skin, oral mucosa, lymph nodes, and visceral organs.
 Most patients present with cutaneous disease.
-Visceral disease may occasionally precede cutaneous manifestations.
+Visceral disease and lymphedema of the lower limbs may occasionally precede cutaneous manifestations (Dauguet et al., 2023).

 Cutaneous lesions in Kaposi sarcoma are characterized as follows:

-• Cutaneous lesions may occur at any location but are usually found on the lower extremities and the head and neck region
+• Cutaneous lesions may occur at any location but are usually found on the lower extremities, the head and neck region.

-• Lesions may range in size from several millimeters to several centimeters in diameter
+• Lesions may range in size from several millimetres to several centimetres in diameter.

-• Lesions may assume a brown, pink, red, or violaceous color and may be difficult to distinguish in dark-skinned individuals
+• Lesions may assume a brown, pink, red, or violaceous colour and may be difficult to distinguish in dark-skinned individuals.

 • Lesions may be discrete or confluent and typically appear in a linear, symmetrical distribution.